mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 If using a Debian_ or Ubuntu_ based Linux distribution, get the executable requirements using::

-    sudo apt-get install libjpeg-dev libmagic1 libpng-dev libreoffice libtiff-dev gcc ghostscript gpgv python-dev python-virtualenv tesseract-ocr unpaper poppler-utils -y
+    sudo apt-get install libjpeg-dev libmagic1 libpng-dev libreoffice libtiff-dev gcc ghostscript gpgv python-dev python-virtualenv tesseract-ocr poppler-utils -y

 Mac OSX
 -------

-**Mayan EDMS** is dependent on a number of binary packages and the recommended way is to use a package manager such as `MacPorts <https://www.macports.org/>`_ or `Homebrew <http://brew.sh/>`_.
+Mayan EDMS is dependent on a number of binary packages and the recommended way is to use a package manager such as `MacPorts <https://www.macports.org/>`_ or `Homebrew <http://brew.sh/>`_.